metaporia/muse/README.md

 For a correctly parsed log file see the [examples](./examples/18.11.24).

-I use the following command to log (with nvim):
+I use the following command to log (alter to match chosen log dir):
 ```bash
 #!/usr/bin/env bash
 nvim +:last -- ~/.muse/entries/{*,`today`}